-Every possible step has been taken to ensure its accuracy.
-However, sometimes changes must be made in the student's or the College's best interest.
+This catalog is effective Fall quarter 2010.
+Every possible step has been taken to ensure its accuracy; however, sometimes changes must be made in the students' or the College's best interest.
 Metropolitan Community College (MCC) reserves the right to cancel or modify courses.
-The information on the MCC catalog web site will reflect the most current catalog information, making only editing adjustments to this catalog, www.mccneb.edu.
+MCC's official catalog is online.
+The information on the MCC catalog web site will reflect the most current catalog information, making only editing adjustments to this catalog.

-Note: Prospective and current students have the right to request additional information about material contained in this catalog by contacting any Student Services.
+Note: Prospective and current students have the right to request additional information about material contained in this catalog by contacting Student Services.